Chaybetchay/php-foundations-datastructures-princessA./README.md

 # php-foundations-datastructures-princessA.

+**Digital Library Organizer**
 A simple PHP project that simulates a “Digital Library Organizer”, showcasing the use of recursion, hash tables, and binary search trees (BST) to organize, manage, and display book information efficiently.

-**Digital Library Organizer**

-A mini PHP system that simulates a Digital Library Organizer  demonstrating recursion, hash tables, and binary search trees (BST) for managing and displaying book data.
 Project Overview
 This project showcases three core data structure concepts implemented in PHP
 1. **Recursion**– Used to navigate and display nested book categories.